eformat/ragit-dev/docs/3-simple-rag/3-simple-rag-ramalama.md

     quay.io/eformat/ramalama-rag-data:latest
     ```

-    Don't worry if you have not done the local exercise, we can use some pre-created examples to deploy into OpenShift.
+    Don't worry if you have not done the local exercise, we can use the pre-created example images to deploy into OpenShift.

 1. We can push our models into a container registry such as `quay.io`.
 You can skip this step if you have not created these from the local exercise.
 Replace the image repository names with your own.